How many residency positions are available?

-You will interview with three faculty members or residents.
+You will interview with three faculty members or residents, and with the program director.
 Our interviews consist of a semi-structured format with questions that ask you to reflect on your past experiences and describe how you think about your future role as a resident, physiatrist, and member of the healthcare community at large.
 The questions may ask you to describe your behaviors in past situations, outline your approaches to hypothetical situations that you may encounter as a resident, and provide your perspective on the field of physiatry and the healthcare system.

 Our goal is to provide equitable opportunities for candidates to show their thought processes and personalities and to evaluate potential fit for our program in a standardized manner.
 The interviewers will be evaluating the content of your responses to the structured portions of the interview while maintaining neutral reactions in the interest of maintaining fairness and consistency across candidates.
 During the interview day, you will have the opportunity to meet and talk with our residents and the residency program directors.

 No, we do not have a specific cut-off score.
 With the transition of USMLE Step 1 to pass/fail, we are not implementing a cut-off score using USMLE Step 2.
 Your entire application packet including your supporting documents is reviewed and assessed.

 Do you accept DO’s and International Medical Graduates?

 Yes, we accept applications from students at osteopathic schools and international medical graduates.
 Visit the International Medical Graduates page for information.

 Will taking a PM&R elective improve my chance of being selected?
 Are electives available with the Baylor PM&R program?”